CESNET/dp3/docs/install.md

 ### Running the Application

-To run the application, we first need to setup the other services the platform depends on, such as the MongoDB database, the RabbitMQ message distribution and the Redis database.
+To run the application, we first need to set up the other services the platform depends on, such as the MongoDB database, the RabbitMQ message distribution and the Redis database.
 This can be done using the supplied `docker-compose.yml` file.
 Simply run: